 It’s not quite that easy, but oh that it were!

 If you want to build a sustainable career in this field, it takes time, elbow-grease, patience, an open mind, and a certain amount of personal vulnerability.
 There’s wisdom in recognizing that not everybody is equipped to become a coach, in the same way that we’re not all meant to be architects or teachers.

 But how do you know if this is the right calling for you?

 At JRNI Coaching, our team talks with aspiring coaches every day.
-Here’s what we encourage each of them to consider.
+The following 8 questions are what we encourage each of them to consider.
 So go ahead, ask yourself:

 1. Are you truly passionate about life coaching?